It is through having the courage

-The dysfunctional relationship with one's own sexuality, often means
+The dysfunctional relationship with one's own sexuality, often

-and painful.
+bad and painful.
 Or as something to be used to manipulate and control

 rather than an intimate, beautiful expression of self to be shared with someone

-Self mutilation is another one of the effects of sexual abuse - and
+Self mutilation is another one of the effects of sexual abuse

-in a variety of ways.
+destructive in a variety of ways.

 Perhaps the most tragic effect of incest and sexual abuse is that

 some of the victims become perpetrators themselves - passing on the legacy.